Dancing with the Stars (American TV series) season 18: Week 7: Latin Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Ricky Martin, Len Goodman, Bruno Tonioli.

 Couples performed one unlearned dance style and one team dance.
 Due to an injury suffered by Amy Purdy after performing her rumba, Team Loca's dance was scored based on the rehearsal footage filmed prior to the live show.
 Couples are listed in the order they performed.

 Week 8: Celebrity Dance Duels Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Abby Lee Miller, Bruno Tonioli.

 Although billed as "dance duels," the two celebrities in each pairing received the same score.
 During the routine, the celebrities were required to dance with each other for 20 seconds on the dance floor without their professional partners.
 Couples are listed in the order they performed.

 Week 9: American Icons Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Kenny Ortega, Bruno Tonioli.

 The semifinalists performed two unlearned dances to songs by American music icons.
-The celebrities were also able to speak with people who they consider "icons".
 Couples are listed in the order they performed.